 Chester River is a lovely run and, last week, I enjoyed it with two friends, ballet dancers who were experiencing their first mini-cruise.
 An unfamiliar turn off, however, led to a hysterical moment for all of us.

 We discovered a beautiful sand beach and anchored off it around 3pm.
 The location was noteworthy because sand beaches are not part of the Chesapeake.
-There were no signs prohibiting landing, and we assumed it was a closed-for-the-season beach club and thought it the perfect place for an afternoon walk.
+There were no signs prohibiting landing, and we assumed it was a closed-for-the-season beach club.
+We thought it the perfect place for an afternoon walk.
 As we pulled up to the pier I noticed there were no “Do Not Trespass” signs or any kind of warning.
 After sitting in the dinghy for about 5 minutes and not seeing any form

 Suddenly, we heard loud voices from a tennis court—voices shouting in RUSSIAN.
-Oh MY, it turns out we had landed at a retreat for the Russian Embassy!
+Oh MY, it turns out we had landed at a retreat compound for the Russian Embassy!
 Well, I soberly thought, no need to create a mini-international incident.
 Best to retreat.
 Originally this estate was built by John Jakob Raskob, who among other things was the chief financier/promoter/developer of the Empire State Building.

 Had this occurred twenty years ago, it surely would have been an unpleasant moment!
 In this case, however, we had some laughs, a quick retreat to the dinghy and this story to share.